larq/larq/README.md

 ## Getting Started

-To build a QNN, Larq introduces the concept of [Quantized Layers](https://plumerai.github.io/larq/api/layers/) and [Quantizers](https://plumerai.github.io/larq/api/quantizers/).
-A Quantizer defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.
-Each Quantized Layer requires a `kernel_quantizer` and an `input_quantizer` that describe the way of quantizing the weights of the layer and the activations of the previous layer respectively.
+To build a QNN, Larq introduces the concept of [quantized layers](https://plumerai.github.io/larq/api/layers/) and [quantizers](https://plumerai.github.io/larq/api/quantizers/).
+A quantizer defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.
+Each quantized layer requires a `kernel_quantizer` and an `input_quantizer` that describe the way of quantizing the weights of the layer and the activations of the previous layer respectively.
 If both `input_quantizer` and `kernel_quantizer` are `None` the layer is equivalent to a full precision layer.

-You can define a simple binarized fully-connected Keras model using the Straight-Through Estimator the following way:
+You can define a simple binarized fully-connected Keras model using the [Straight-Through Estimator](https://plumerai.github.io/larq/api/quantizers/#ste_sign) the following way:

 ```python
 model = tf.keras.models.Sequential([